intel/workload-services-framework/doc/ctest.md

 ### Run Test

 Use `ctest` to run a single test or batch of tests.
-You can do this at the top level `build` directory or under each workload directory.
+You can do this at the top-level `build` directory or under each workload directory.
 In the latter case, only the tests of the workload will be executed.

 ```
 cd build